ampl/amplpy/README.md

     python -m pip install amplpy
     ```

-Note: For Windows, Linux, and macOS, the `amplpy` package comes with binary wheels for most Python versions.
-Please make sure that you are using the latest version of `pip` before installing `amplpy` (upgrade using `pip install pip --upgrade` or `python -m pip install pip --upgrade`).
-If a binary wheel for your platform is not available, a C++ compiler and python development libraries will be required.

 ### AMPL Modules for Python

 [AMPL and all Solvers are now available as Python Packages](https://dev.ampl.com/ampl/python/modules.html):